oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/signer/fixtures/wallets.md

 web3.eth.getBalance(account.address).then(console.log);
 ```

 In this example, the first wallet in the array is selected and its file is decrypted using the password.
-The mnemonic is then used to generate the private key, which is used to create a new account on the Alephium blockchain.
+The mnemonic is then used to generate the private key, which is used to create a new account on the Oxygenium blockchain.
 Finally, the balance of the account is retrieved and logged to the console.
 ## Questions:
  1. What is the purpose of this code?
 - This code contains a JSON object with information about wallets, including their mnemonic, seed, password, and encrypted file.